 What are the rules involving police use of dogs to chase, attack and capture suspects?
-When do police dogs cross the line to from law enforcement tool to excessive force and police brutality?
+When do police dogs cross the line from law enforcement tools to excessive force and police brutality?

 If you have ever been attacked, bitten or chased by a ferocious dog, you know how terrifying it is.